 A Reporting Individual has the right to withdraw their complaint from the College process at any time.
 The College may elect to maintain a record of the evidence and information collected and may decide to continue to investigate a complaint in order to maintain a safe, non-discriminatory environment for all members of the community.
-For more information about when the College may chose to continue an investigation despite a request made by the Reporting Individual, please refer to Section VI of this document, titled Options for Confidentially Disclosing Sexual Violence, under the "Requesting Confidentiality: How The College Will Weigh the Request & Respond" subheading.
+For more information about when the College may chose to continue an investigation despite a request made by the Reporting Individual, please refer to Section VI: Options for Confidentially Disclosing Sexual Violence.